Michael Odibe

-Michael Chukwuwike Odibe (born July 23, 1988) is a Nigerian footballer who plays for Concordia Chiajna in Romanian Liga II.
+Michael Chukwuwike Odibe (born July 23, 1988) is a Nigerian footballer who plays as a defender.

 Career

 Siena

 On 1 February 2010, Siena signed the defender on loan from the Belgian club Saint-Gilles.

 Südtirol(loan)

 On 31 January 2011 left AC Siena and joined on loan for six months to Südtirol.

 Arsenal Kyiv(loan)

 On 31 August 2011, Odibe joined the Ukrainian Premier League outfit Arsenal Kyiv on a season-long loan deal.

 Atyrau

 In January 2014, Odibe joined Atyrau in the Kazakhstan Premier League following the cancellation of his Arsenal Kyiv contract when they dissolved.

 International career

 Odibe was called for the Super Eagles for the friendly game against Sierra Leone national football team in his hometown Lagos on 9 February 2011.